AI Workshop: learn to build apps with AI →

 I found this rehype plugin for Astro: https://github.com/vernak2539/astro-rehype-relative-markdown-links

-Anyway since it’s a single file I copied the file locally and imported in my Astro config.
+Anyway since it’s a single file I copied the file locally and imported it in my Astro config.

 Only thing I noticed is, maybe because I use content collections, my content collection path was prepended to URLs now, so I hardcoded a little custom fix in the code that only works in my use case, but well, job done.